-Synchronizing LDAP data to or from a relational database requires creating a JDBC Sync Source or Destination extension to act as an interface between PingDataSync and the relational database.
+Synchronizing LDAP data to or from a relational database requires creating a Java database connectivity (JDBC) Sync Source or Destination extension to act as an interface between PingDataSync and the relational database.
 The Server SDK provides APIs to develop plugins and third-party extensions to the server using Java or Groovy.
 The Server SDK’s documentation is delivered with the Server SDK build in .zip format.

 The Server SDK contains two abstract classes that correspond to how the database is used: